Truelightenergy/TLE_Devam_poc-combo/notes.md

 * add columns for control area, strip, etc
 * historical updates working from code
+* basic dashboard
 * read only user for API (no updates from API at this point)
-* basic dashboard
+* confirm date is handled correctly (vm time/tz, db time/tz, api time/tz)